Energy Resilience and the Built Environment: Fully funded PhDs

-Any student who is self-funded, in receipt of an independent scholarships or who is fully industry-funded is also welcomed to apply; this should be indicated clearly on your application material.
+Any applicant who is self-funded, in receipt of an independent scholarship, or who is fully industry-funded is also welcome to apply; this should be indicated clearly on your application form.

-All students must meet the minimum English language requirements of the relevant organisation
+All applicants must meet the minimum language requirements of the relevant organisation.

-Applying to Loughborough: submit your application through the application portal here.
-When prompted select the programme ‘Energy Resilience and the Built Environment (full time)’, then select ‘EPSRC CDT Energy Resilience in the Built Environment’ as proposed study centre and quote advert reference ERBE20.
-Closing date: January 24th 2020.
-For help see here.
+Applying to Loughborough: Recruitment for Loughborough University is currently closed.
+For projects of particular current interest see the “Projects seeking applications” (below).
+Applications are accepted through the application portal here.
+When prompted, select the programme ‘Energy Resilience and the Built Environment’, then ‘EPSRC CDT Energy Resilience in the Built Environment’ and quote advert reference ERBE22.
+For guidance with the application process, please see here.

 Informal enquiries to Civ.Eng.Pgr@lboro.ac.uk.

 The four-year studentship is intended to start by 1 October 2022 and provides a tax-free stipend of £15,609* a year for the duration of the studentship plus tuition fees at the home rate.
 Opportunities for non-UK applicants are very limited.

 *Awards increase every year.
 The levels given here are for 2021 to 2022.